Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Marlins have posted a mark of 1-3.
+- In five games as the underdog over the last 10 matchups, the Marlins have posted a mark of 1-4.

-- In their last 10 games with an over/under, the Marlins and their opponents have combined to eclipse the total three times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Marlins and their foes are 4-5-1 when it comes to hitting the over.

-- The Marlins' previous 10 contests have not had a runline posted by sportsbooks.
-Miami and its opponent have gone above the over/under in three consecutive games, with the average total established by sportsbooks being 8.
+- Oddsmakers have not posted a runline in any of the Marlins' past 10 contests.
+The average over/under set by sportsbooks in Miami's past four contests has been 8, a span in which the Marlins and their opponents have hit the over each time.

 Marlins Betting Records & Stats

-- The Marlins have been underdogs in 14 games this season and have come away with the win six times (42.9%) in those contests.
+- The Marlins have come away with six wins in the 15 contests they have been listed as the underdogs in this season.

-- Miami has a record of 2-4 when it's set as an underdog of +135 or more by sportsbooks this season.
+- Miami has entered four games this season as the underdog by +155 or more and is 2-2 in those contests.

-- The moneyline set for this matchup implies the Marlins have a 42.6% chance of walking away with the win.
+- Bookmakers have implied with the moneyline set for this matchup that the Marlins have a 39.2% chance of pulling out a win.

-- Miami and its opponents have hit the over in nine of its 23 games with a total this season.
+- Miami and its opponents have hit the over in 10 of its 24 games with a total this season.

 - The Marlins have yet play a game with a spread this season.